 From 1960 to 1979, his work was prominently displayed throughout Italy and Europe.
 He won several prizes and awards, and commissions to illustrate books for Italy’s largest publishers, Mondadori and Rizzoli.

 Pino dreamed of being free of art directors and account executives.
-Their demands to paint their ideas rather than his own was a constant drain on his creative energy.
+Their demands to paint their ideas rather than his own were a constant drain on his creative energy.

 An Italian Comes to America